rmcanany/SolidEdgeHousekeeper/README.md

 ![Tabs](My%20Project/media/presets.png)

 Presets help you perform recurring tasks you encounter as part of your job.
-An example might be when releasing a project.
+An example might be releasing a project.
 You probably need to make sure files are up to date, parts have drawings, output files have been generated, etc., etc.  Each step takes a certain amount of setup, for example configuring a property filter, selecting tasks, tweaking options, and so on.

 Using Presets, you can capture that work one time.
-The next time it comes up, you simply choose the appropriate Preset and you're ready to go.
+The next time it comes up, choose the appropriate Preset and you're ready to go.
 It saves a bit of time, but more importantly it can cut down on costly mistakes and delays.

 To create a Preset, set up the program as desired, enter a name then click Save.
 To load one, select it from the drop down, then click Load.
 To delete one, select it from the drop down and click Delete.
+To change one, load it, make the changes, then save.

 To capture the task settings themselves (which you almost always want), before saving, be sure to enable the `Remember selected tasks between sessions` option on the **Configuration Tab -- General Page**.

 Creating a baseline Preset, while not a requirement, can be helpful.
 It's a known starting point for creating new ones.
 It's also a quick, reliable way to set back up for everyday use of the program.

-For commands with variable information, such as the output directory for Save As, you can leave that field blank when creating the Preset.
-That way, if you accidentally click Process before filling it out, the program will stop and prompt you to fix the issue.
+For commands with variable information, such as the output directory for `Save As`, you can leave that field blank when creating the Preset.
+That way, if you accidentally click Process before setting it, the program will stop and prompt you for the missing information.

 # CONFIGURATION TAB